What Is a RACI Matrix? Definition, Examples, Uses

 RACI Matrix Pros & Cons

-• Increased Engagement: RACI helps engage project participants in the project lifecycle.
+• Increased engagement: RACI helps engage project participants throughout the project life cycle.

-Assists groups, especially larger project teams, stay connected and accountable to their roles and project goals
+• Group accountability: Assists groups, especially larger project teams, stay connected and accountable to their roles and project goals.

-• Limitations on Role Scope: The RACI model does not provide details on role scope, especially for responsible parties.
-These gaps in detail also affect other team roles, for example, another gap in a RACI is the determination of who is responsible for verifier and signatory.
+• Limitations on role scope: The RACI model does not provide details on role scope, especially for responsible parties.
+These gaps in detail also affect other team roles; for example, the RACI model does not determine who is responsible for verification and signatory.

 Free RACI Matrix Templates

 A number of project management software solutions include a native RACI matrix template.
-Here are just a few we’ve found:
+Here are just a few we found:

 We love this template from Smartsheet because it’s colorful, thorough, and includes room for every party involved in the project.